OpenIn v4.3 Browser Extensions Settings window For Developers

 }

-and has only the Music app selected - zoom - matches domains
+music.apple.comand targets only Music. - zoom - matches

-- Share Menu - Execute only when received from Share Menu - select Safari - Personal, Safari - Work, Safari - Private.
+- Share Menu - runs only for requests from the Share menu.
+Targets Safari - Personal, Safari - Work, and Safari - Private.

-- Cmd - With Key Modifiers ⌘ and Selected apps Safari - Personal, Safari - Work, Safari - Private.
+- Cmd - runs when the Command key is pressed.
+Targets Safari - Personal, Safari - Work, and Safari - Private.

-- Default - My default rule with only one browser selected: Safari - Personal.
+- Default - default rule with one selected browser: Safari - Personal.

 (function() {